Rooming accommodation agreement (Form R18)

 • a place/house where the lessor/agent lives on the property and rents out 4 or more rooms.

 Some rooming accommodation facilities (e.g. boarding houses and supported accommodation) are considered residential services and are also covered by the Residential Services Accreditation Act 2002.
-These services need to register with the Department of Communities, Housing and Digital Economy in order to operate in Queensland.
+These services need to register with the Department of Housing, Local Government, Planning and Public Works in order to operate in Queensland.
 The three levels of registration and accreditation are:

 • Level 1 - provide accommodation only